 What I pack: I always travel with a base layer (bottoms and top) for cold trips as well as a lightweight fleece and windproof jacket.
 Related: A Snow Trip Packing List

-9. Wearable your bulkiest items to travel
+9. Wear your bulkiest items to travel

 Airports are largely the same temperature regardless of the destination and flights are usually cold.
 So, don’t pack your jeans and boots – wear them.
 You may have a 30 minute sweat during your transfer on arrival but you’ll have more space in your case.